Subscribe to updates

 Open Council Network is an independent organisation.
 We report on West Northamptonshire and are not the council.
 About us

-The Adult Social Care, Health and Communities Overview and Scrutiny Committee of West Northamptonshire Council was scheduled to meet on Thursday 23 April 2026.
-The meeting's agenda included a review of the committee's draft annual report, an examination of the Domestic Abuse and Sexual Violence Strategy 2026-2030, and a performance monitoring report for Adult Social Care.
-The committee was also due to discuss the development of its work programme for the upcoming year.
+The Adult Social Care, Health and Communities Overview and Scrutiny Committee of West Northamptonshire Council was scheduled to discuss the council's performance in adult social care, review the draft annual report for the committee, and consider the West Northamptonshire Community Safety Partnership's Domestic Abuse and Sexual Violence Strategy.
+The meeting was also set to include an update on the development of the committee's work programme for the upcoming year.

 West Northamptonshire Community Safety Partnership, Domestic Abuse and Sexual Violence Strategy 2026-2030